 Off-air recording and AV duplication service

-The Open Learning Centre for Languages and Academic English (OLCLAE) in Samuel Alexander Building (building 67 on the Campus Map) offers an off-air recording service from satellite and terrestrial TV.
+The Open Learning Centre for Languages and Academic English (OLCLAE) in Samuel Alexander Building (building 67 on the Campus Map) offers an off-air recording service.

 The University of Manchester is covered by the Education Recording Agency Licence which permits off-air recordings to be made for educational purposes.